mc0110/inetbox2mqtt/README.md

 After the chip has connected to the mqtt broker, it sends the installation codes.
 If the home-assistant server is also connected to the mqtt broker, the entities are all generated automatically.
 They all begin with 'truma_'.
 Since they are not persistent, this generation also takes place when the home-assistant server is restarted.

 Of course, the home assistant's own MQTT broker, which is available as an add-on, can also be used.
 If you use other smart home systems, you can simply ignore the messages.
+In the [docs](https://github.com/mc0110/inetbox2mqtt/tree/main/doc) there is an example of a frontend solution in home assistant.

 # installation instructions
 ## quick-Start